 5 Years + 7 Years = 12 Years.

-The person will have a relaxable upper age limit of 42 years.
+have a relaxable upper age limit of 42 years.

 Elite IAS recommends every IAS aspirant to clearly learn about IAS Exam eligibility criteria.
 We have given you the updated details.
 It is always better to get a reference from the latest UPSC notifications.
 Make sure you intend to accomplish all the IAS exam Eligibility conditions.
 Your admission to different stages of UPSC exam directly depends on the fulfillment of IAS exam eligibility.